swaptacular/swpt_accounts/protocol.rst

-3. In the case of lost messages, or even a complete database loss on the client’s side, eventually, the client should be able to synchronize its state with the server, without losing money (obviously some data may have been lost).
+3. In the case of lost messages, or even a complete database loss on the client’s side, eventually, the client should be able to synchronize its state with the accounting server, without losing money (obviously some data may have been lost).

 4. The protocol is generic enough to support different "backend" implementations.
 For example, it should be possible to implement a